ARION

 “Is there anything I can do to help?” queried Arion’s calm voice.

-“Yes, eject them all out into space,” said the counselor.
+“Yes, eject them all out into space,” suggested the counselor.
 The response he got from the SI was a quiet chuckle, not the reply he had expected.
 He lifted his head and peered at the digital image on his wall screen.
 “You find that amusing?” he asked.

 Arion smiled back at him, but shook his head.
 “Not amusing, Dr. Fernando, but ironic in that such a cynical remark came from the ship’s counselor.”